 How does this cream work for skin lightening?

 Melanin is responsible for the complexion of the skin.
 The more the melanin pigments the more the skin is darker or browner.
 Melanin is produced in melanocytes or skin’s pigment cells.
-Hydroquinone decreases the production of melanin pigments.
+Hydroquinone decreases the production of melanin pigmentation.
 It also decreases the breakdown of melanin pigment granules called melanosomes.
 How is it possible?
 Tyrosinase is the enzyme that is needed to make melanin.
 When the activity of tyrosinase is inhibited, melanin production is reduced.
 Hydroquinone acts by inhibiting the activity of this enzyme.

 How long does it take to show results?

 This cream is popular because of two main reasons.
 The first one is that it yields rapid results and it is affordable when compared to other skin lightening options.
 Most users have seen visible results in 4 weeks.
 It may take a little longer than 4 weeks for a few.
 To increase the effectiveness a few cautions have to be followed: